broadinstitute/seqr-helm/README.md

 ## Values overrides.

-All default values in the `seqr-platform` chart may be overrided with [helm's Values file functionality](https://helm.sh/docs/chart_template_guide/values_files/).
+All default values in the `seqr-platform` chart may be overriden with [helm's Values file functionality](https://helm.sh/docs/chart_template_guide/values_files/).
 An example of what this may look like, and how the different values are formated in practice, is found in the [unit tests](https://github.com/broadinstitute/seqr-helm/blob/main/unit_test/seqr/values.yaml).